pwsdc/pwsdc.github.io/content/posts/2024-01-18-first-spring-meeting.md

 ### Actually Using GitHub

-Chances are very high that you will rarely actually use the command line to do all your version control; the vast majority of IDEs have integrated git capabilites, and you'll use it through those (it's much easier).
+Chances are very high that you will rarely actually use the command line to do all your version control; the vast majority of IDEs have integrated git capabilities, and you'll use it through those (it's much easier).
 All the concepts are still the same (with adding, committing, pushing, pulling, etc.), but most of them will use a more visual representation (and they look nicer).

-### Group work: Forks, Pull Requests, and Merge Conflicts
+### Group Work: Forks, Pull Requests, and Merge Conflicts

 A __fork__ is a personal copy of any repository.
 The fork is where all your local changes will be saved when you push changes from your local repo.
 It is very bad practice to upload your changes straight to the master branch; always push to your fork first, and then merge them later, once you've confirmed everything is as intended.